I’m no stranger to starting over;

-Article by Carolyn Searls FD/Embalmer
+Article by Carolyn Searls LFD/Embalmer

 For most funeral homes, formaldehyde-based embalming fluids are the standard, and have been the standard since the mid 1860’s when it replaced arsenic as the primary preservative during the Civil War.